Gaussian isoperimetric inequality: Proofs and generalizations

 The original proofs by Sudakov, Tsirelson and Borell were based on Paul Lévy's spherical isoperimetric inequality.

-Sergey Bobkov proved a functional generalization of the Gaussian isoperimetric inequality, from a certain "two point analytic inequality".
+Sergey Bobkov proved Bobkov's inequality, a functional generalization of the Gaussian isoperimetric inequality, proved from a certain "two point analytic inequality".
 Bakry and Ledoux gave another proof of Bobkov's functional inequality based on the semigroup techniques which works in a much more abstract setting.
 Later Barthe and Maurey gave yet another proof using the Brownian motion.

 The Gaussian isoperimetric inequality also follows from Ehrhard's inequality.